FarronF/limerick-council-meetings/meetings/2021/12/13-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 11th October 2021.md

  Community Enterprise Centres funded by EI

+ Research and Innovation at 3rd level and business
+---
- Research and Innovation at 3rd level and business--- EI has 593 clients in Limerick, with 9,774 people employed and provide a wide range of services to
+EI has 593 clients in Limerick, with 9,774 people employed and provide a wide range of services to

 these companies.